 Identification of the Equilibrium Vacancy Rate

 There is no known way to forecast an equilibrium vacancy rate; it must be inferred or extracted from the historical record.
-Over the years, the research has produced at least 16 published studies that estimated the equilibrium vacancy rate for different property types in many different communities and for many different time periods.
+Over the years, research has produced at least 16 published studies that estimated the equilibrium vacancy rate for different property types in many different communities and for many different time periods.
 The published research has emphasized two main methods (1) regression analysis using rent as a dependent variable; and (2) simply using the average vacancy rate over an extended time period.
 The results range from 4.4% to 22.3%.
 All have relied upon historical vacancy rates linked to published rental rates.

-Parli and Miller (2014) tested and compared the results of these methods in nine markets of study: three cities on the west coast, three cities on the east coast, and three cities in the central part of the United States.
+Parli and Miller (2014) tested and compared the results of these methods in nine markets of study: three cities on the west coast, three cities on the east coast, and three cities in the central United States.
 In all cases, the equilibrium vacancy rate of the city’s Class A office space was the focus of analysis.
 Their conclusion is that consistent reliance on the mean vacancy rate would produce a reliable indication of a market's equilibrium vacancy rate.
-In addition, the equilibrium vacancy rate indication for each city demonstrate enough difference that variation is confirmed; localized analysis is essential.
+In addition, the equilibrium vacancy rate indicators for each city demonstrate enough difference that variation is confirmed; localized analysis is essential.
 Geltner, Miller, et al (2007) concluded that the regression process may not produce reliable results unless net effective rent is used, stating that “real [net effective] rents reflect the actual physical balance between supply and demand in the space market.”
 By using the mean vacancy rate, this problem is eliminated.

 A major value of relying on the long run mean vacancy rate is that it implicitly recognizes the cyclical nature of any real estate market and is consistent with the Rental Growth Theory.
 This theory states that the long run average occupancy rate is the point of inflection, where the growth rate of real rents change course.
 In the process of changing course, the rents inhabit (however briefly) an area of stability.
-Since our definition of equilibrium is based not on growth rates but a change in direction of rents, by definition, this temporary stability signifies market equilibrium.
+Since our definition of equilibrium is based not on growth rates, but a change in direction of rents, this temporary stability signifies market equilibrium.

 The long run average (or natural) vacancy rate can be a reliable indicator of the equilibrium rate for any given market, as long as adequate fluctuation over an extended period has been experienced by the market.
 Mueller (1999) observed that the market cycle was not symmetrical and that the response of rents was different if the market was above or below the long term average vacancy.
 This suggests that while the historic mean vacancy rate can be calculated, forecasting rents may require an adjustment for current supply and demand characteristics.
 For example, if the mean is calculated at a time of peak occupancy (or vacancy), this could skew the average upward (or downward) and result in an equilibrium vacancy rate that maybe artificially high (or low).
 This result is implied by the Fanning use of lag vacancy - a market that is forecast to grow faster may have an artificially high vacancy rate if future delivery is taken into account.
 It is understood that a market in equilibrium will remain in equilibrium as long as the growth in supply matches the growth in demand (both in rate and timing).
 A mismatch will, of course, move the market out of equilibrium because the market's actual vacancy rate will diverge from its equilibrium vacancy rate.